lynckia/licode/README.md

 Erizo is a project that aims to implement a library able to communicate with WebRTC (http://www.webrtc.org) browser clients in order to provide advanced communication services.
 Currently it is tested on Ubuntu 11.10 and above but it should be able to be compiled on other distributions.

+Updated code documentation can be found at http://ging.github.com/erizo

 ## Directory structure

 - /src -  The root source directory